mymine/magiskhide/README.md

 <img src="http://huskydg.github.io/img/Screenshot_20230228-102509.png" width="60%"/>

+- Only accept bugreport that MagiskHide is not working, not "MagiskHide is not able to hide xxx" issue.

 - If there is any problem, use debug version and attach `/cache/magisk.log` when report bug.

 ### Source code